-- 138. These no-risk bets involve substantially more risk than DraftKings' promotional materials lead customers to believe.
-When a customer loses their initial bet, they are not in the same position as they were before placing the wager. - 139.
-DraftKings' advertising misleading implied the contrary and concealed several key feature of the no risk promotion that would have allowed customers to determine that opting into the promotions did, in fact, involve risk of losing their money. - 140.
-First, DraftKings misrepresented that a user could place a bet at no risk to themselves when there was necessarily risk, because a consumer cannot simply cash out a refund if they lose, but instead must place another bet (the so-called "Bonus Bet") that they receive in the event they lost their original wager. - 141.
-Second, DraftKings misleadingly implied that a user could be restored to their original position if they original bet lost because they would receive a "Bonus Bets." - 142.
-When a user places a bet as part of a no-risk promotion, they are wagering their own money.
+- 155. Plaintiff Smothers received another email from DraftKings in February of 2021 with the subject line "Bet Risk-Free on anything today, [username]!" and header "NO LOSING FOR YOU TODAY!".
+This email disclosed even fewer material terms regarding how Plaintiff Smothers could "Bet Risk-Free." - 156.
+These "Risk-Free" bets involve substantially more risk than DraftKings' promotional materials lead customers to believe.
+When a customer loses their initial bet, they are not in the same position as they were before placing the wager. - 157.
+DraftKings' advertising misleading implied the contrary and concealed several key feature of the "risk-free" promotion that would have allowed customers to determine that opting into the promotions did, in fact, involve risk of losing their money. - 158.
+First, DraftKings misrepresented that a user could place a bet at no risk to themselves when there was necessarily risk, because a consumer cannot simply cash out a refund if they lose, but instead must place another bet (the so-called "Bonus Bet") that they receive in the event they lost their original wager. - 159.
+Second, DraftKings misleadingly implied that a user could be restored to their original position if they original bet lost because they would receive a "Bonus Bets." - 160.
+When a user places a bet as part of a "Risk-Free" promotion, they are wagering their own money.
 If the customer loses their initial bet, their account is debited the amount of their loss in U.S. dollars (in this case \$100), and their account is credited with a "Bonus Bet" of the same amount.
-But a "Bonus Bet" is not worth its cash equivalent even when placed on an even-odds winning bet. - 143.
+But a "Bonus Bet" is not worth its cash equivalent even when placed on an even-odds winning bet. - 161.
 According to DraftKings itself, "Bonus Bets," have no cash value, are non-transferrable, have an expiration date, and cannot be withdrawn from the account.
 Thus, in order to turn a "Bonus Bet" into U.S. dollars that can be deposited back into a bank account, a user must use the "Bonus Bet" to place an additional wager within the specified time limit and win.